WoltLab/WCF/wcfsetup/install/files/lib/system/api/guzzlehttp/psr7/README.md

 Creates a new URI with a specific query string value removed.
 Any existing query string values that exactly match the provided key are removed.

+## Cross-Origin Detection

+`GuzzleHttp\Psr7\UriComparator` provides methods to determine if a modified URL should be considered cross-origin.

+### `GuzzleHttp\Psr7\UriComparator::isCrossOrigin`

+`public static function isCrossOrigin(UriInterface $original, UriInterface $modified): bool`

+Determines if a modified URL should be considered cross-origin with respect to an original URL.

 ## Reference Resolution